Skip to content

 -d <cachefolder>

-This means the first part of the flow diagram (Gamelist folder) also applies to -a and -d options and their configfile counterparts.
+This means the first part of the flow diagram (resolution of Gamelist folder) also applies to -a and -d options and their configfile counterparts.

-In contrast, when you provide these three (<artwork.xml>,<gamelistfolder> and <cachefolder>) in a configuration INI-file the absolute path it determined from the absolute path of the config file.
+In contrast, when you use one of the three parameters (<artwork.xml>,<gamelistfolder> and <cachefolder>) in a configuration INI-file the absolute path it determined from the absolute path of the config file.
 See below.

 --excludeFrom <excludes.txt>